Small business marketing & how to do it: Part II

 The two main goals of marketing are to get repeat business and to win new customers.
 Even small businesses can do this successfully, with the right attitude and the right software.
 The key is to understand what your customers want, and then tell them that you can provide it.

-Once you get used to analysing and using business information for marketing purposes, you'll wonder how you ever managed without it.
+Once you get used to analyzing and using business information for marketing purposes, you'll wonder how you ever managed without it.
 "Insight" is the right word for this business knowledge, because without it you are blind to the behaviour and needs of your customers.

 The best combination of cloud software and marketing strategy will give you hyper-targeted marketing campaigns that hit your customers at the right time, in the right place and with the right information or offer.
 Marketing for your small business has never been more effective.